 There are lots of things you can do to make it easier as a single person in retirement.
 For example, take all the tax advantages going – it adds up to a massive amount over a lifetime.
 This could mean putting more money into a private pension or workplace pension rather than investments, to benefit from tax relief on your contributions.
 And it’s worth checking that you’re getting the right amount of tax relief if you pay a higher-rate tax.
 One thing to keep in mind – tax rules can change and depend on your personal circumstances.

 Sometimes, even if your employer's payroll department take your contribution directly, you still need to claim the extra back through HMRC or via your self-assessment tax return.
 You can also use your full tax-free ISA allowance to save.

 If you have a few pension pots, you could combine them into one, so you’re not paying more charges than you need to.
 I look for the one with the lowest costs, most suitable investment choices and retirement options.
 Speaking to an adviser is usually a good idea as there could be risks involved.
 There may be some instances where you have to speak to an adviser and you'll need to pay for this advice.

 That leads to my final point: some people, especially when they’re younger, prefer a higher level of investment risk for a pension or investment.
 Others, especially those about to retire, prefer a lower level as they’re more focused on reducing the risk of large changes in the value of their pension.
 So review the risk across your portfolio to make sure it’s just right – it’s a personal choice but one an adviser can help with too.

-The value of an investment is fall as well as rise, you could get back less than invested.
+The value of an investment can fall as well as rise, so you could get back less than invested.